rmjarvis/TreeCorr/README.md

         cd tests
         nosetests

-   They aren't super fast, since I use around 1 million galaxies for many of the tests.
-The whole thing should take around 5-10 minutes.
+   They do take a bit of time to run, since I use around 1 million galaxies for many of the tests.
+On the order of 5-10 minutes when using a single core, or less when OpenMP is enabled.

 Two-point Correlations